Firdaws-b/-COENS-SOENS-soen341project2023-/README.md

 ## Description:
 Job hunting might be a painful journey for job seekers.
 Same goes for employers, looking for the perfect match for a position is not easy.
-**EmployMee** helps candidates engage and collaborate with hiring managers.
+**EmployMe** helps candidates engage and collaborate with hiring managers.
 With simple clicks, hiring managers can find potential candidates and conduct interviews to find the perfect match for the position.

 ## Core Features: